Octant Degeneracy and Plots of Parameter Degeneracy in Neutrino Oscillations Revisited: Behaviors of the plots for the future long baseline experiments

 \subsection{DUNE}

 The DUNE experiment\,\cite{DUNE:2015lol} employs a baseline length of 1300 km and utilizes a wideband beam with an average neutrino energy around 2.5 GeV.

 The trajectory of the curve described by Eq.\,(\ref{degene3}) for the DUNE experiment is illustrated in Fig.\,\ref{fig6}.
 Due to the considerable baseline length, the matter effect at DUNE is significant, which leads to the exclusion of the possibility of a wrong mass ordering by DUNE alone, regardless of the true mass ordering.
 Although DUNE employs a wideband beam, the situation for the energy range 2.5 GeV $\lesssim E\lesssim$ 3.5 GeV is similar to that at the first oscillation maximum.
-Fig.\,\ref{fig7} presents the values of $1/s^2_{23}$ for both true and fake solutions as functions of neutrino energy, in the case of normal ordering (left panel) and inverted ordering (right panel) as the true mass ordering.
-In the energy range of 2.5 GeV $\lesssim E \lesssim$ 3.5 GeV, where the number of events of the appearance channels is significant, difference between the true and fake solutions for $1/s^2_{23}$ is minor, suggesting a potential resolution of the octant degeneracy, as long as the difference of the true and wrong values of $1/s^2_{23}$, derived from the disappearance oscillation probabilities ((iii) in Eq.\,(\ref{cond3})), exceeds the experimental errors.
+Fig.\,\ref{fig7} presents the values of {$Y_1^{ {\mbox{\rm NO}}}$, $Y_2^{ {\mbox{\rm NO}}}$, $Y_1^{ {\mbox{\rm IO}}}$, $Y_2^{ {\mbox{\rm IO}}}$ for both true and fake solutions as functions of neutrino energy for the whole range of the energy spectrum}, in the case of normal ordering (left panel{: the solutions for the true mass ordering are $Y_1^{ {\mbox{\rm NO}}}$, $Y_2^{ {\mbox{\rm NO}}}$, whereas those for the wrong mass ordering are $Y_1^{ {\mbox{\rm IO}}}$, $Y_2^{ {\mbox{\rm IO}}}$}) and inverted ordering (right panel{: the solutions for the true mass ordering are $Y_1^{ {\mbox{\rm IO}}}$, $Y_2^{ {\mbox{\rm IO}}}$, whereas those for the wrong mass ordering are $Y_1^{ {\mbox{\rm NO}}}$, $Y_2^{ {\mbox{\rm NO}}}$}) as the true mass ordering.
+In the energy range of 2.5 GeV $\lesssim E \lesssim$ 3.5 GeV, where the number of events of the appearance channels is significant, difference between the true and fake solutions {$Y_1^{ {\mbox{\rm NO}}}$, $Y_2^{ {\mbox{\rm NO}}}$, $Y_1^{ {\mbox{\rm IO}}}$, $Y_2^{ {\mbox{\rm IO}}}$} is minor, suggesting a potential resolution of the octant degeneracy, as long as the difference of the true and wrong values {($Y^{ {\mbox{\rm LO}}}$ and $Y^{ {\mbox{\rm HO}}}$)}, derived from the disappearance oscillation probabilities ((iii) in Eq.\,(\ref{cond3})), exceeds the experimental errors.
 Similar to the case of T2HK, for DUNE as well, even if the true mass ordering is assumed to be normal, there can be fake solutions in lower energy ranges, as depicted in blue (shown in the left panel of Fig.\,\ref{fig7}), although the energy in this region is too low to yield a substantial number of events.

 Fig.\,\ref{fig8} displays the sign of discriminant (\ref{discriminant}) for the quadratic curve (\ref{degene3}) plotted against neutrino energy for the DUNE case.
 Similarly, in this case, the discriminant is positive for most of the energy region where the number of events of the appearance channels is significant.
 However, at lower energies, there are regions where the discriminant transitions to negative values.